Smithsonian Institution, Feather Identification Lab

 - Suggestions for Making a Birdstrike Collection Kit (MS Word)

 Reporting wildlife strikes is crucial to the continuing effort of birdstrike prevention.
 Identification of bird species involved in bird/aircraft strikes is an important part of the overall assessment and management of wildlife mitigation at airports.
 Knowing the exact species provides guidance to the size, behavior, and ecology of the bird in question and is key to tracking species trends as well as focusing preventative measures.
 Species identifications provide the baseline data needed to plan habitat management on airfields, build avoidance programs, and have even been used to assist engineers to design windscreens and engines that are more resilient to birdstrike events.
 FAA Advisory Circular 150/5200-32 provides guidance on reporting bird strikes.

-Based on the work of Roxie Laybourne, the SI Feather ID Lab is a highly specialized lab that currently process over 3,000 cases a year for bird species identification from whole and fragmentary feather material.
+Based on the work of Roxie Laybourne, the Smithsonian Institution Feather ID Lab is a highly specialized lab that currently process several thousand cases a year for bird species identification from whole and fragmentary feather material.
 Funding for the lab is supported by interagency agreements between the Smithsonian Institution, U.S. Air Force, U.S. Navy, and the Federal Aviation Administration.